Texas Dems return to Capitol for Republicans' US House map overhaul as California Democrats counter

 The president wants to shore up Republicans’ narrow House majority and avoid a repeat of the 2018 midterms during his first presidency, when Democrats regained House control and used their majority to stymie his agenda and twice impeach him.
 On a national level, the partisan makeup of existing district lines puts Democrats within three seats of a majority.
 Of the 435 total House seats, only several dozen districts are competitive.
 So even slight changes in a few states could affect which party wins control.

-Texas Gov. Greg Abbott jumped to the president's aid, adding redistricting to the agenda of an initial special session agenda that included a number of issues, but most notably a package of bills responding to devastating floods that killed more than 130 people earlier this summer.
+Texas Gov. Greg Abbott jumped to the president's aid, adding redistricting to the agenda of an initial special session agenda that included a number of issues, but most notably a package of bills responding to devastating floods that killed more than 130 people last month.

 Abbott has blamed Democrats' absence for delaying action on those measures.
 Democrats have answered that Abbott's capitulation to Trump is responsible for the delay because he insisted on effectively linking the hyper-partisan matter to the nonpartisan flood relief.